 Slinger signallers make sure that lifting equipment operations are carried out safely and effectively because the operator’s view is frequently obstructed or restricted around them.

 The signals the slinger signaller uses are standard and comply with BS 1721 code of practice for the safe use of mobile cranes and with Health and Safety (Signs and Signals) Regulations 1996.

 This includes standard hand signals for starting, stopping, raising and lowering loads.

-The slinger signaller can also give the lifting equipment operator a clear indication of distances, as well as providing warnings of dangers and hazard.
+The slinger signaller can also give the lifting equipment operator a clear indication of distances, as well as providing warnings of dangers and hazards.

 The slinger signaller has the authority to suspend crane operations if conditions will not allow for safe practices

-To become a slinger signaller you must undergo training that teaches you the standard signs, different types of lifting accessory, weight estimation and centre of gravity of loads.
+To become a slinger signaller you must undergo training that teaches you the standard signs, different types of lifting accessories, weight estimation, and centre of gravity of loads.

 By taking an accredited slinger/signaller course, you will be able to demonstrate to employers that you have trained in the necessary skill levels to perform this important role safely and effectively, to professional standards.

 A recognised, accredited qualification or card is an official recognition of the skills you have obtained.

 Construction sites must ensure all workers follow HSE guidelines regarding the safe use of equipment.